 - Any combined modality regimen containing radiation therapy or surgery occurring concomitantly with neo-adjuvant chemotherapy or where radiation therapy is planned before the 3 planned on-study cycles of chemotherapy.

 - Previous use of romiplostim, pegylated recombinant human megakaryocyte growth and development factor, eltrombopag, recombinant human TPO, any other TPO receptor agonist, or any investigational platelet producing agent.
 Prior/Concurrent Clinical Study Experience - Currently receiving (or plan to receive) treatment in another investigational device or drug study, or less than 28 days since ending treatment on another investigational device or drug study(ies).
 Other investigational procedures while participating in this study are excluded.
 Diagnostic Assessments

-- Anemia (hemoglobin less than 8 g/dL) on the day of initiation of investigational product as assessed by local labs.
+- Anemia (hemoglobin < 80 g/L [8 g/dL]) on the day of initiation of investigational product as assessed by local labs.
 Use of red cell transfusions and erythropoietic stimulating agents is permitted throughout the study as per institutional guidelines.

 - Neutropenia (absolute neutrophil count less than 1 x 10 9/L) on the day of initiation of investigational product as assessed by local labs.
 Use of granulocyte-colony stimulating factor is permitted throughout the study as per institutional guidelines.

 - Abnormal liver function (total bilirubin greater than 3X ULN; alanine aminotransferase [ALT] or aspartate aminotransferase [AST] greater than 3X ULN for subjects without liver metastases or greater than or equal to 5X ULN for subjects with liver metastases) as assessed by local laboratory during screening.
 If local laboratory results are not available use central laboratory results.
 Other Exclusions

 - Females who are pregnant or breastfeeding or planning to become pregnant or breastfeed during treatment and for an additional 7 months after treatment (and chemotherapy) discontinuation (females of childbearing potential should only be included after a confirmed menstrual period and a negative highly sensitive urine or serum pregnancy test.)